Moment marketing and how predictive AI algorithms can help

 - Make the list more volatile

-- Last month best seller won’t be the same with yesterday’s best seller.
+- Accept that the last month's best seller may not be the same as yesterday’s best seller.

 The last point brings the dilemma: What should you expose more: the consistent seller, which confirmed on a long-time frame (say a month), or the hit of the day?